Table of Contents

 - Transaction fees for sending Bitcoin are also at an all-time high, making it less feasible.

 Ethereum (Ether)Ethereum is the second most valuable cryptocurrency after Bitcoin.
 Created in 2015 by Vitalik Buterin, Ethereum is actually much more than just a digital currency.
 Ethereum is a blockchain-based platform for developing decentralized apps and smart contracts.
 Ether is the native cryptocurrency used for all the transactions on Ethereum’s blockchain.
-Note: Smart contracts are the agreements coded on the blockchain and they execute themselves on the fulfillment of certain pre-set conditions.
-What this means is that if you have an idea for a project/application that uses blockchain technology, you do not need to develop your own blockchain.
-You can start building it on Ethereum’s blockchain instead.

 - It is the most popular platform for building smart contracts, something which is considered the next big thing in the cryptocurrency universe.